jeseyfried/upgraded-barnacle/samples/bg-scrollbox.md

   image-url="/assets/bg-images/Jewish_Quarter_Gerona.jpg"
   pre-box-space="100"
   box-content="
-       This is a photo from the Jewish Quarter of Girona.
+       This is a photo from the Jewish Quarter of Girona."
-<hr/> "
 %}